 - Translucency – high translucency, medium translucency, low translucency.
 Translucency refers to the ability of light to pass through smoothly; think clear glass versus frosted glass.

-- Color – there are dozens of different shade of teeth containing various degrees of gray, yellow, and white.
+- Color – there are dozens of different shades of teeth containing various degrees of gray, yellow, and white.

 What Happens After The Tooth is Milled?